sanjeevani119/AI-Final-Project-Credit-Card-Approval-Prediction-/User Manual.md

 6. XG BOOST
 7. KNearestNeighbors

-Results:
+Metrics Used to Evaluate Models:
+1) Accuracy
+2) Precision
+3) Recall
+4) F1-score

 User Manual:

-Download the ipynb file and run it on your PC to see the entire approach implemented in python code for visualization I’m attaching a tableau link
+Download the ipynb file and run it on your PC to see the entire approach implemented in python code for visualization I’m attaching a tableau link to quickly know how a bank approves the credit card.

 Link: https://public.tableau.com/views/AIFINALPROJECT/Dashboard1?:language=en-US&:retry=yes&:display_count=n&:origin=viz_share_link